-This guide to renovation and rehabilitation for the business district was developed by the Clark County Economic Development Corporation under a program to offer design assistance which maintains the historic integrity of downtown buildings working design committees in each through The City of Neillsville has community. adopted these guidelines for downtown landowners who wish to obtain a loan through the Regional Business Fund's Façade Program.
+This guide to renovation and rehabilitation for the business district was developed by the Economic Clark County Development Corporation under a program to offer design assistance which maintains the historic integrity of downtown buildings working through desian committees in each community.
+The City of Neillsville has adopted these guidelines for downtown landowners who wish to obtain a loan through the Regional Business Fund's Façade Program.